Karl-Han/resume/README.md

 * Summarize user-friendly instructions in README.
 * Use `master.yml` to store all information you want to include in the resume.
-* Use `config.yml` as template for version configration to organize the information.
+* Use `version_conf.yml` as template for version configration to organize the information.
+    * The default build with `make` uses `config.yml` as version configuration, so `mv version_conf.yml config.yml` to get a comprehensive resume.
 * Automatically generate the `config.pdf` and `config.png` with GitHub Actions.
 * Add extra LaTeX commands to suit more applications.
 * Comply with rules from USC recommendations in VMock.